ginanjar-tg/ginanjar-tg/README.md

 # Hi, I'm Ginanjar Tubagus Gumilar! 👋

-Full Stack Web Developer from Indonesia.
-I love exploring new tech and building cool stuff. 🌏
+I am a full stack web developer from Indonesia.
+I love exploring new tech and building cool stuff. 😍

 ## 🚀 Goals:

-- Explore and implement my creative tech ideas.
+- Capable to follow the new tech trends,
-- Contribute to impactful open source projects.
+- Contribute to impactful projects, and
 - Build a tech community in Indonesia.

 ## 📫 Reach me: